5 min read

 Quantum mechanics is the foundation of physics, which underlies chemistry, which is the foundation of biology –> nature.
-Scientists who wants to simulate nature, biology, chemistry, they need a better way of making calculations that can handle uncertainty.
+Scientists who want to simulate nature, biology, and chemistry need a better way of making calculations that can handle uncertainty.
 Quantum computing will impact our ability to solve problems that are hard to address by traditional supercomputers.
 Instead of bits, quantum computers consist of qubits.
 Quantum mechanics allow qubits to code more information than bits.
-And without quantum mechanics matter would not exist.
+And without quantum mechanics, the matter would not exist.

-Smell your coffee before drinking and reflect that nature handles the single caffeine molecule effectively almost without visible effort.
-A quantum computer with 160 qubits could make such calculation.
+Smell your coffee before drinking and reflect that nature handles the single caffeine molecule effectively, almost without visible effort.
+A quantum computer with 160 qubits could make such a calculation.

-You might be wondering how quantum mechanics is even relevant to businesses today?
-Quantum computing may provide a new path to solve some of the hardest or most memory intensive problems in business and science.
-There are 4 categories of problems, quantum computers can solve much better than classical computers:
+You might be wondering how quantum mechanics is even relevant to businesses today.
+Quantum computing may provide a new path to solving some of the hardest or most memory-intensive problems in business and science.
+There are 4 categories of problems quantum computers can solve much better than classical computers:

-Encryption and Cybersecurity – Our digital lives rely on cryptography.
-Current encryption algorithms, like RSA, can be broken, if one can figure out the two prime factors of a number with hundreds of digits.
-Classical computers would need enormous amount of time to solve it.
-Algorithm on a quantum computer could quickly calculate the prime numbers used in current encryption schemes Currently, quantum computers are too small and error prone to accomplish this.
-But it is only matter of time.
+Encryption and Cybersecurity — Our digital lives rely on cryptography.
+Current encryption algorithms, like RSA, can be broken if one can figure out the two prime factors of a number with hundreds of digits.
+Classical computers would need an enormous amount of time to solve them.
+The algorithm on a quantum computer could quickly calculate the prime numbers used in current encryption schemes.
+Currently, quantum computers are too small and error-prone to accomplish this.
+But it is only a matter of time.

-Optimization Problems (eg. logistics) rather than billions of trillions of individual operations, quantum computing can reduce the most difficult optimization problems down to a number of operations where even a classical computer could find the optimal answer quickly.
+Optimization Problems (e.g., logistics) rather than billions of trillions of individual operations, quantum computing can reduce the most challenging optimization problems down to several functions where even a classical computer could find the optimal answer quickly.

-Data Analysis – finding patterns is harder as the datasets get larger – and they are getting huge in many scientific fields.
-Quantum computers offer a fundamentally different and faster way to explore these large datasets and could help solve this important type of problem
+Data Analysis — finding patterns is more challenging as the datasets get larger — and they are getting huge in many scientific fields.
+Quantum computers offer a fundamentally different and faster way to explore these large datasets and could help solve this important type of problem.

-Progress of quantum computing is happening fast.
-There is great progress in developing algorithms that quantum computers may use.
+Progress in quantum computing is happening fast.
+There is excellent progress in developing algorithms that quantum computers may use.
 But the devices themselves still need a lot more work.

-In October 2019, Google’s Californian research lab became the first to achieve “quantum supremacy”, performing a calculation that would be practically impossible for even the most powerful classical supercomputer.
+In October 2019, Google’s Californian research lab became the first to achieve “quantum supremacy,” performing a calculation that would be practically impossible for even the most potent classical supercomputer.
 The University of Science and Technology of China achieved quantum supremacy only 14 months later, claiming its quantum computer to be 10 billion times faster than Google’s.
 IBM hopes to have a 1,000-qubit machine by 2023.

 Part of the trouble with quantum computing is that it involves new weird terms and unknown concepts.
-Author of that book found a way to explain basic concepts of quantum mechanics in a way it could be understandable for everyone.
+The author of that book found a way to explain basic concepts of quantum mechanics in a way it could be understandable for everyone.
 He presumed readers only to know basic arithmetic.
-If you would like to try if that book is for you – free first chapter could be downloaded from: https://www.qisforquantum.org
+If you would like to try if that book is for you — the free first chapter can be downloaded from: https://www.qisforquantum.org

 After some theory, there is time to start practicing.
-It looks like good moment for developers and other IT specialists to start exploring quantum computing.
+It looks like a good time for developers and other IT specialists to explore quantum computing.
 Let’s start with 3 programming languages where you can design and execute quantum circuits: